Updated on December 11th, 2022

 Tap Your Alumni Association

 Alumni associations are a straightforward way for students to connect with other graduates of their school.
-Many alumni databases are highly searchable, making finding graduates with similar majors or working at preferred companies easier to find.
+Many alumni databases are highly searchable, thus making connections and finding graduates with similar majors or working at preferred companies easier to find.
 Since the members are graduates, there’s also an existing shared connection based on attending the same school, which makes breaking the ice easier.

 Get an Internship

 While networking in college can make finding internships easier, those work experiences are also exceptional opportunities to build new connections.
-Students can forge relationships with the professionals working for the company, allowing them to expand their network with surprising ease.
+Students can forge lasting relationships with the professionals working for the company, allowing them to expand their network with surprising ease.

 Attend Speaking Events